iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 2 reviews"/>
 </p>

+> Only works for NV MEDICAID AND MEDICARE ADVANTAGE PLANS.LOCAL WALLGREENS FORGET IT .THIS APP SUCKS<br> :date: __2021-02-25 01:09:01__

 > Its not available on all devices<br> :date: __2021-02-09 14:14:12__

 > This app doesn't work for me because when I was with waiting for the doctor the app stop<br> :date: __2019-11-20 03:32:03__